-- 1. From the main Pipelines screen, tap Tally. - 2.
-Tap Check tally.

-- 3. If you have not already selected a tally file in the Pipeline options screen, you are prompted to select the tally file. - For more information on the fields in the Tally file screen, see Pipeline options.
-When you have made your changes, tap Continue to return to the Check tally screen. - 4.
+- 1. Tap \equiv and select Pipeline tally / Check tally. - 2.
+If you have not already selected a tally file in the Pipeline options screen, you are prompted to select the tally file.

+For more information on the fields in the Tally file screen, see To configure Pipeline options, page 10.
+When you have made your changes, tap Continue to return to the Check tally screen.

 The Check tally screen shows the attribute fields for the joint.

-Start checking the first joint.
+- 3. Start checking the first joint.
 For each joint: - a.
-Enter the ID of the joint into the attribute field that is being used as the unique ID and then tap Enter or press the Enter key. - Tip To speed up data entry, enter just the last few digits of the joint number into the unique ID field and then tap Enter.
+Enter the ID of the joint into the attribute field that is being used as the unique ID and then tap Enter or press the Enter key.

+TIP - To speed up data entry, enter just the last few digits of the joint number into the unique ID field and then tap Enter.
 If the digits entered match the complete ID of a joint record in the tally file, then that joint record is selected.
 Otherwise, the software searches the tally file for partial matches.
 If the tally file contains more than one record with an ID containing those digits, then a list of the joint records is shown.
-Select the joint record from the list. - The other fields in the screen are populated with the information in the tally record for that joint. - b.
-Check the information and correct it as necessary. - If you change the length of the joint by more than the value set in the Minimum pup length field in the Pipeline options screen, the software prompts you to create a PUP joint definition.
-For more information, see Creating a PUP joint. - If an attribute is a photo attribute, capture the required image using your controller or the connected camera.
-For more information, see Adding photos to the tally or measured pipeline points. - Tap Checked to mark the record as checked.
+Select the joint record from the list.

+The other fields in the screen are populated with the information in the tally record for that joint.

+b.
+Check the information and correct it as necessary.

+If you change the length of the joint by more than the value set in the Minimum pup length field in the Pipeline options screen, the software prompts you to create a PUP joint definition.
+See To create a PUP joint, page 27.

+If an attribute is a photo attribute, capture the required image using your controller or the connected camera.
+See To add images to the tally or measured pipeline points, page 28.

+- c.
+Tap Checked to mark the record as checked.
 The icon on the Checked button changes to a green tick. - d.
 If your controller has GPS or if you are connected to GNSS, the Record position button is available.
 Tap Record position to record the current location of the joint. - e.
+Tap Next.

-Tap Next. - The next joint record appears.
-The software automatically steps to the next joint in the tally file and shows the details for that joint. - 5.
-Tap Esc to return to the main Pipelines screen.
+The next joint record appears.
+The software automatically steps to the next joint in the tally file and shows the details for that joint.

+4. To exit the screen and return to the map, tap Esc.

+Tally

+TIP -

 - When you first open the file, tap Prev to view the first record in the file or tap Next to move to the last record in the file. - To change the unique ID assigned to a joint, tap Rename and then enter the new ID. - If required, you can create new records for joints that were not included in the original mill data.
 To do this, open the tally file in the Create tally screen and create the record there.
-For more information, see Creating tally records. - If a supported printer is connected, the Print softkey is available.
+See To create tally records, page 23. - If a supported printer is connected, the Print softkey is available.
 Tap Print to print the attributes of a joint onto labels that can then be affixed to joints.
+See To print joint labels, page 28.

-Creating a PUP joint
+To create a PUP joint